algorithmica-org/algorithmica/content/english/hpc/data-structures/s-tree.md

     return (n + B - 1) / B;
 }

-// number of keys on the layer pervious to one with n element constexpr int prev_keys(int n) {
+// number of keys on the layer previous to one with n keys constexpr int prev_keys(int n) {
     return (blocks(n) + B) / (B + 1) * B;
 }